 History of Santa Catalina

+Santa Catalina begins where the old town ends at Palma‘s city walls at Es Baluard, and just off Avenida Argentina.
 The area’s name derives from a heartfelt promise made by a wealthy Mallorcan merchant, Ramón Salelles, to Saint Catalina of Alexandria, the patron saint of merchants and sailors.
-Fearing for his life at sea, the wealthy merchant had promised the saint that he would build a hospital for sailors and merchants.
-So in 1343 the merchant founded the Hospital of Santa Catalina, occupying the block today between Cerdà, San Mají, Servet, and part of Sa Feixina park.
+Fearing for his life at sea, the wealthy merchant had promised the saint that he would build a hospital.
+Both for sailors and merchants.
+So in 1343 the merchant founded the Hospital of Santa Catalina.
+It occupies the block today between Cerdà, San Mají, Servet, and part of Sa Feixina park.

 Due to its closeness to the sea Santa Catalina was a popular place to live for fishermen and their families.

-They were then joined by rope and bread makers, hence the windmills, some of which can still be found in Es Jonquet and Calle Industria.
+They were then joined by rope and bread makers.
+Hence the windmills, some of which can still be found in Es Jonquet and Calle Industria.
 Over the past hundred years the neighbourhood has established its style.
-Also has managed to keep many of its typical houses of one or two floors with balconies and Mallorcan-style shutters and small gardens or patios, including some of the grander, Modernist-style houses known as indianos which were built in the area at the end of the 19th Century by those returning from Cuba.
+It also has managed to keep many of its typical houses of one or two floors with balconies and Mallorcan-style shutters and small gardens or patios.
+There are also still some of the grander, Modernist-style houses known as indianos.
+These were built in the area at the end of the 19th Century by those returning from Cuba.
 Just like in other cities, as a reasonably poor area starts to attract low waged but creative people to live there.
-That’w how the area has become trendy and invites others to live there.
+That’s how this area of Palma has become trendy and invites others to live there.

 Mix of Cultures

-These days Santa Catalina is an exciting mix of cultures.
+These days Santa Catalina is an exciting mix of cultures and one of the most visited neighbourhoods in Palma.
 Old Mallorcan housewives out doing their daily shopping and rubbing shoulders with interesting young things.
 Stroll down Annibal or Sant Magi and you can eat and shop around the world.
 Businesses are popping up overnight like mushrooms.
 Always reflecting the latest food and lifestyle trends: vegan ice cream, raw food, Japanese, Lebanese, local, it’s all there.
 But it’s not all perfect in Santa Catalina.
 On Fabrica street, the famous pedestrian street filled with restaurants.
-There rumblings from the residents about the noise level from revellers as they finish their meals and go on to late night bars.
+There are rumblings from the residents about the noise level from revellers as they finish their meals and go on to late night bars.
 But Santa Catalina just continues to evolve, as it always has done.

 Featured image by Buy a Home Mallorca.